EsotericSoftware/spine-editor/README.md

 # spine-editor

-Issue tracking for the Spine editor.
+Issue tracking for the [Spine](http://esotericsoftware.com/) editor.

+## Bugs, enhancements, and tasks

+Review our backlog of bugs, enhancements, and tasks in the [spine-editor](https://github.com/EsotericSoftware/spine-editor/issues) and [spine-runtimes](https://github.com/EsotericSoftware/spine-runtimes/issues) issue trackers.
+However, you may find it more convenient to use the [spine-editor waffle](https://waffle.io/EsotericSoftware/spine-editor) and [spine-runtimes waffle](https://waffle.io/EsotericSoftware/spine-runtimes), which provide a nicer view of the same issue tracker information.